kjcamann/csd-mirror/doc/sphinx/lists-implementation.rst

    struct ListItem {
      int i;
-     bds::tailq_entry<ListItem> e; // Holds links to neighboring list items };
+     csd::tailq_entry<ListItem> e; // Holds links to neighboring list items };

-The term "entry" comes from the original ``queue(3)`` library macros, e.g., ``TAILQ_ENTRY(ListItem) e`` would be written instead of ``bds::tailq_entry<ListItem> e``.
-If you look at the definition of ``bds::tailq_entry`` however, it is much more complex.
+The term "entry" comes from the original ``queue(3)`` library macros, e.g., ``TAILQ_ENTRY(ListItem) e`` would be written instead of ``csd::tailq_entry<ListItem> e``.
+If you look at the definition of ``csd::tailq_entry`` however, it is much more complex.
 That complexity comes from the flexibility to use either offset-based entry accessors or invocable entry accessors.
 As :ref:`explained in the list guide <lists-how-to-choose-entryaccess>`, offset-based entry accessors usually result in better code generation but have stricter requirements (they only work with complete standard layout types).

 The neighbor links are stored in a different format depending on the type of entry accessor being used.
 One additional complexity is that we can declare entry objects without having to specify anything about the entry accessor.
 Thus, the entry object must be able to work with either format, regardless of which one will eventually be used.
 Consequently, the "neighbor link" type is a union of two different types, but only one will be used depending on the kind of entry accessor that is eventually specified in the ``tailq_head`` or ``tailq_proxy`` type.